 ConceptNet is a semantic network containing lots of things computers should know about the world, especially when understanding text written by people.

 It is built from nodes representing concepts, in the form of words or short phrases of natural language, and labeled relationships between them.
 These are the kinds of things computers need to know to search for information better, answer questions, and understand people's goals.
-If you wanted to build your own Watson, this should be a good place to start!

 Notice how the relations between concepts can be abstract notions such as MadeOf, which we use to mean the same thing across all languages; or they can be language-specific text such as "can cross".